akvo/akvo-rsr/doc/deploying.md

 In order to deploy to [production](https://rsr.akvo.org), the docker image must exist in the docker registry.
 At the moment, this is all tied to Akvo's private, docker registry on Google Cloud.

-The docker image is created during the deployment to the test environment or simply by merging into `production`.
+The docker image is created during the deployment to the test environment or simply by merging into `master`.

 ### Commands